 How much: Admission for children under 10 is free, free admission for all Macau ID holders, general admission ticket starts at MOP $5

 Maritime Museum 1 Largo do Pagode da Barra, Macau, +853 2859 5481

 Take a Cultural Tour Around the Old Streets of Macau

-One of our favorite things to do with kids in Macau is to tour around some of the oldest and most historic areas in the city.
-Bring the kids along on a walk around and learn about the city’s history and culture.
-Tour around the Historic Centre of Macao, which is listed as UNESCO World Heritage, for a day and visit some of the landmarks that make Macau so unique.
-Walk from Leal Senado Building and Senado Square to St. Dominic’s Church and then make your way up to the Ruins of St. Paul’s and finally head up the hill to Mount Fortress.
-The key is to find cool or interesting facts about each place that will speak to kids.
+One of our favorite things to do with kids in Macau is to tour some of the oldest and most historic areas in the city.
+Bring the kids along on a walk and learn about the city’s history and culture by doing so.
+Families may tour the Historic Centre of Macao, listed as UNESCO World Heritage, for a day and visit some of the landmarks that make Macau so unique.
+Walk from Leal Senado Building and Senado Square to St. Dominic’s Church, make your way up to the Ruins of St. Paul’s, and finally head up the hill to Mount Fortress.
+To keep kids engaged, the key is to find cool or interesting facts about each place that will speak to them.
 For example, how a typhoon led to a devastating fire that consumed a church that was, at the time, one of the largest in Asia.
-Or how Mount Fortress, set 52 meters above sea level, was crucial in fending off the Dutches during the invasion in 1622, plus, there are real cannons!
+Or how Mount Fortress, set 52 meters above sea level, was crucial in fending off the Dutches during the invasion in 1622.
+Plus, there are real cannons at this fort!

 How much: Free!

 Leal Senado Building 163 Avenida Almeida Ribeiro, Macau

 Senado Square Largo do Senado, Macau

 St. Dominic’s Church St. Dominic’s Square, Macau